Hum Do Hamare Do: Plot

-Dhruv Shikhar is an orphan who used to work in the "Purshottam's Dhaba".
-After some years, he became an entrepreneur who falls in love with Aanya Mehra whom he first met on his Virtual reality app launch event.
-They soon become friends and meet a certain number of times.
-He learns that she would like to marry a guy with a sweet family and an adopted dog.
-He also finds that her parents, Anand Mehra and Yamini Mehra, died in a theatre fire when she was seven years old and she lives with her aunt, Roopa Mehra and uncle, Dr. Sanjeev Mehra.
+Dhruv Shikhar is an orphan who once used to work at Purushottam's dhaba.
+After becoming an adult, he became an entrepreneur and falls in love with Aanya Mehra, whom he first met at his Virtual reality app launch event.
+They soon become friends and then, friendship turns into love.
+He gets to know from her that she would like to marry a guy with a sweet family and a pet dog.
+She also tells him that her parents, Anand Mehra and Yamini Mehra, died in a theater fire when she was seven years old after which she started living with her aunt, Roopa Mehra and uncle, Dr. Sanjeev Mehra.

-With the help of his bestfriend Shunty and Shaadiram, he unsuccessfully attempted to find fake parents to make a perfect family for Anya.
-He then recalled about Purshottam who had gone to live in an old age home in some other city and went to find him.
-The attempt of making Purshottam as his fake father failed but somebody told him about his first and the last love of his life, Deepti Kashyap, whom because of his lack of confidence he failed to elope with.
-After a few attempts of persuading her to accept the offer, she finally agreed to act as his fake mother after Shunty reminded her of the small boy who she met in a dhaba.
-Purshottam also agreed to act as his father because of Deepti.
+With the help of his best friend Sandeep aka Shunty, and a creepy marriage broker Joginder Arora aka Shaadiram, he unsuccessfully attempts to find fake parents to make a perfect family to impress Aanya.
+Then, he suddenly then recalls about Purushottam who now lives in an old age home in some other city and goes to find him, along with Shunty.
+Their initial attempt at making Purushottam as his fake father fails, but somebody tells them about the only love of his life, Deepti Kashyap, who, because of his lack of confidence to elope, left him angrily and married another man.
+There too, they fail initially when they tell her that her pretend husband would be Purushottam.
+However, when Shunty tells her that she was the one who visited Purushottam's dhaba many years ago, when Dhruv used to work there, and gave Dhruv money to buy some new clothes for himself and asked him to change his name from "Bal Premi" to a better and more realistic name, she immediately agrees to act as Dhruv's fake mother.
+Seeing Deepti, Purushottam also agrees to act as his father, because even after all these years, he still loves her.

 Soon they meet Aanya's parents and with few lies in attempting to make it look like a true family, their marriage is fixed.
-Unfortunately because of an accidental reveal of Dhruv being an orphan and his fake family, Aanya's family cancels the marriage on the sangeet day.
-After the failed attempt of marriage Aanya's parents fix her wedding with somebody else, on the other hand because of living together for so long Purshottam, Deepti and Dhruv start living as a real family.
-Seeing Dhruv's sorrow, his parents - Purshottam and Deepti went to apologize to Mehra family and find out about her wedding.
-But Dr. Sanjeev Mehra humiliates both of them.
+Unfortunately, because of an accidental reveal of Dhruv being an orphan and his fake family, Aanya's family cancels the marriage on the Sangeet day.
+After the failed attempt of marriage, Aanya's angry uncle and aunt fix her marriage with somebody else.

+On the other hand, because of living together for so long, Purushottam, Deepti and Dhruv start living like a real family.
+Seeing Dhruv's sorrow, his "parents" - Purushottam and Deepti go to apologize to the Mehra family and find out about her upcoming wedding with another man, and Dr. Sanjeev Mehra humiliates both of them.
 Dhruv learns of this, and tells his parents to forget about Aanya.
-In the end, it is because of Aanya's younger sister Kanika, that she understands that Dhruv is the right match for her, as he took the trouble of creating a whole family, simply for her.
-She goes to him, proposes, he finally agrees and they marry.
+In the end, it is because of Aanya's younger sister Kanika, that she understands that Dhruv is the right man for her, as he took the trouble of creating a whole family, simply for her.
+She then goes to him and proposes, and he finally agrees and they marry.